 A summary of the results of Mt.
-Shasta's 2003 Housing Condition Survey, funded by the State of California Community Block Grant Program (CDBG), are presented below in Table A-26.
+Shasta's 2003 Housing Condition Survey, funded by the State of California Community Block Grant Program (CDBG), are presented below in Table A-24.
 The conditions survey was a "windshield survey," meaning that the observations were made from a moving vehicle, which is standard practice.
 The Housing Condition Survey classified 41 percent of the housing stock as deteriorating and in need of rehabilitation, of which 3.9 percent as dilapidated and in need of demolition and replacement.
 The survey did not include mobile home parks.
 Inclusion of mobile home parks would likely increase the number of units requiring rehabilitation or replacement.
 The preparers of this report consulted with the City's Building Inspector to find out if the condition of the City's housing stock had changed since the 2003 study.
 The Building Inspector, who has been with the City's for about four years and was an apprentice before that, advised "that the condition and age of the homes in the Mt.
 Shasta area has seen no significant changes since the previous survey was completed."5 Geographically, central Mt.
 Shasta has a greater number of housing units in need of rehabilitation as these units tend to be older.
 Program HO-3.1.1(1) commits the City to comprehensively updating the 2003 Housing Condition Survey no later than December 2028, with the survey prioritizing neighborhoods where there may be a concentration of substandard housing.
 Additionally, Program HO-3.1.1(2) commits the City to developing an owner-occupied rehabilitation (OOR) program for income-qualified households, and to apply for available funding annually until successful.
-Additionally, the City will continue its existing practices of providing free guidance and technical assistance through the Building Department to homeowners who wish to repair and improve the habitability and weatherization of their homes, supporting local zero- and low-cost rehabilitation and weatherization programs that are offered by non-profit organizations, such as Great Northern Corporation
+Additionally, the City will continue its existing practices of providing free guidance and technical assistance through the Building Department to homeowners who wish to repair and improve the habitability and weatherization of their homes, supporting local zero- and low-cost rehabilitation and weatherization programs that are offered by non-profit organizations, such as Great Northern Services (Programs HO-3.1.1(3) and (4)).
+The availability of these programs will be incorporated into the programs for proactive public outreach to improve community awareness about housing programs.